OriginStampTimestamping/originstamp-verification/README.md

    2. **Merkle Tree File**.
 For a more detailled explanation of the Merkle tree, we want to refer to [Wikipedia](https://en.wikipedia.org/wiki/Merkle_tree)

 4. **Determine the Bitcoin address**.
 Having determined the private key in the previous step, we can use this private key for a new Bitcoin address.
+The detailled steps to calculate the uncompressed Bitcoin address can be found [here](https://gobittest.appspot.com/Address).

+5. **Check the transactions**.
+By using a blockexplorer, such as [blockchain.info](https://blockchain.info), you can search for the previously calculated Bitcoin address.
+The first transaction for this address testifies to the proof of existence. **The timestamp of the file corresponds to the block time of the first transaction.**

 ## Contributors